mobile-swam/mobile-swam.github.io/README.md

 ![SWAM Development, make menuconfig](/img/make-menuconfig-swam03.png)

-(Figure: The "make menuconfig" screenshot to build the SWAM kernel)
+(Figure: Configuring the SWAM kernel with "make menuconfig")

 ## Demo
 This example demonstrates the evaluation result of the Mobile-Aware SWAM.